 To obtain the degree, a student must complete the required courses and elective credits.
-Students participate in practicum experiences at the Hayes Child Development Center on the Lakewood Campus or in an approved local child care center.
+Students participate in practicum experiences at the Hayes Child Development Center on the Lakewood Campus or in an approved local early learning program.

 Students will complete four practicum experiences.
-The fourth practicum will be in an area of the student's choice: Leadership in ECE; Child Development - Infant/Toddler; Child Development - Preschool; Child Development - School Age; Family Childcare Professional; or Special Needs.
+The fourth practicum will be in an area of the student's choice: Leadership in ECE; Child Development - Infant/Toddler; Child Development - School Age; Family Childcare Professional; or Special Needs.
 Degree candidates may petition for credits based on possession of a current CDA credential.